lindsera1/stock-analysis/README.md

 ![All_stock_results.png](https://github.com/lindsera1/stock-analysis/blob/master/All_stock_results.png)

-To make the evaluating simpler, we color coded the stocks that gave positive return percentages the color green, and those returning negative percentages, the color red.
+To make the evaluation simpler, we color coded the stocks that gave positive return percentages the color green, and those returning negative percentages, the color red.
 Knowing this, we can see that two stocks seemed to perform better than all the others ("ENPH" and "RUN").

-When I ran a 2017 Analysis, all but 1 stock yielded positive returns, but wanting to be as relevant to the current time as possible we should only base our recommendations on the most recent performance.
+When I ran a 2017 analysis, all but 1 stock yielded positive returns, but wanting to be as relevant to the current time as possible we should only base our recommendations on the most recent performance.
 In the future, if Steve wanted to look at more stocks, this could require a change in our approach in VBA to how we handle large amounts of data, so we refactored our code.